AaronF/AF-Website-Framework/README.md

 ##Changelog

 #1.1
--Changed to use Bootstrap
+-   Changed to use Bootstrap
--Moved all of the CSS, JS, Images etc to the /assets folder (keeping things tidy)
+-   Moved all of the CSS, JS, Images etc to the /assets folder (keeping things tidy)